Notice of Privacy Practices

 - We may use and disclose your information to conduct or arrange for services, including medical quality reviews; accounting, legal, risk management, and insurance services; and audit functions, including fraud and abuse detection and compliance programs.

 Other Uses and Disclosures

 Treatment Alternatives: We may tell you about or recommend possible treatment options or alternatives that may be of interest to you.

-Fundraising: We may contact you as a part of a fund raising effort.
-If we contact you, we will also provide you with a way to opt out of receiving future fundraising request.
+Fundraising: We may contact you as a part of a fundraising effort.
+If we contact you, we will also provide you with a way to opt out of receiving future fundraising requests.
 We will not use your medical records information for fundraising purposes.

 Research: We may disclose information to researchers when an institutional review board has approved the research proposal and established protocols to ensure the privacy of your health information.
 In most circumstances, we will ask for your specific permission if the researcher will have access to your name, address, or other information that reveals who you are.

 Limited Data Sets Member authorizes OCHIN to create Limited Data Sets of Member information for certain research activities consistent with applicable law (“Activities”), which may require access to such Limited Data Sets.
 OCHIN may disclose Limited Data Sets to third-party researchers, provided that OCHIN obtains and maintains with each such third-party researcher an agreement that is consistent with the requirements for Limited Data Set use agreements under HIPAA.